Malymatysek/Gra/README.md

-prosta logiga do gry 777
+prosta logika do gry 777